25 Best Oscar Winning Performances (Male)

 As hateful as Louise Fletcher’s malevolent Nurse Ratched is, the character of free and spirited Randall McMurphy is that much more loved.
 He tries to breathe life into the controlled and claustrophobic environment at the institution and rallies the oppressed patients to do the same.

-Related Read: 15 Best Movies Set In A Mental Asylum
+Related to Best Oscar Winning Performances (Male): 15 Best Movies Set In A Mental Asylum

 There is a brilliant scene where he refuses to be one who is controlled by the system and the environment.
 Here he ad-libs the commentary of a world series game when denied permission following a ‘vote.’
 The audience grows to love this character and even root for him as his violent act in the film will release pent up emotions.

 In the present day, this performance would be described as exaggerated for the excessive use of expressions.
 But the film was made at a time when talkies were in the nascent stage.
 The actors still had a flair for the stage where they had to act for the audience at the back as well.
 It was only natural that they would perform in this manner.
 This film about the life of stage performers benefited by its campy performance especially by lead actor James Cagney who embodied playwright, singer, actor, and dancer George M. Cohan.

 We get to see his journey right from childhood with ‘the 4 Cohans’ to the time he grew up to be a sharp-tongued man whom every single producer was wary of signing.
 As the film progresses this man dominates the screen and is synonymous with his music and his incredible acting.
 You just can’t take your eyes off this character as he steps and tap dances to Broadway stardom.
 This holds even in the on-stage dancing performances which have the screen packed with actors.
 Quite a compliment to the one who owned Broadway.
 His songs especially “Over There” is a catchy number that can remain in your head for a long time.